A note on extensions of $p$-adic representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Abstract

 \section{Abstract}

 We compute extension groups in the category of duals of $p$-adic Banach space representations of $\mathrm{GL}_2(\mathbb{Q}_p)$.
 Focusing on representations arising from the $p$-adic local Langlands correspondence for generic Galois representations, we classify these extensions completely.
-These results are then applied to prove the vanishing of extensions between the duals of reducible representations and supercuspidal isotypic components of the \`etale cohomology of the finite level Drinfeld spaces.
+These results are then applied to prove the vanishing of extensions between the dual $p$-adic Banach space representations attached to reducible Galois representations and supercuspidal Galois isotypic components of the $p$-adic \' etale cohomology of the finite level Drinfeld spaces.